shalinc/Cloud-Benchmarking/README.md

 1. goto the folder named "Memory"
 2. Open the terminal for the instance you are running on
-3. execute the script file named "MEMORYscript.sh" as: sh MEMORYscript.sh
+3. execute the script file named "MEMORYscript.sh" as:<br/>
+	sh MEMORYscript.sh
 4. The desired output for RANDOM ACCESS and SEQUENTIAL ACCESS for Memory will be displayed